 Is travel insurance worth paying extra for?

-Should you seek out a card with trip delay/cancellation for your winter trip, even if it has a higher annual fee?
+Should you seek out a card with trip cancellation/interruption/delay for your winter trip, even if it has a higher annual fee?
 Or consider shelling out for a stand-alone travel insurance policy if your card doesn’t provide coverage?
 That depends on your taste for risk – and the type of trip you’re taking.

 “There’s more risk in the winter of blizzards and ice closing down airports and causing travel delays so you miss other connections,” Tysdal says.